Maintaining Your Crokinole Board

 Beyond cloth and water, these are the products we are currently recommending.

-With any of the products, just follow the instructions detailed on the product for use.
+With any of the products, you'll simply apply the wax around the board, wait one minute and buff off clean.
 If you notice some hazy areas after polishing, continue gently buffing the area until it clears up.

 Get New Discs